FenixEdu/fenixedu-academic/README.md

 [![Build Status](https://travis-ci.org/FenixEdu/fenixedu-academic.png?branch=master)](https://travis-ci.org/FenixEdu/fenixedu-academic)
 ==========

-FenixEdu Academic is a open source Student Information System.
+FenixEdu Academic is an open source Student Information System.
 It provides the back office system where schools manage students, teachers, degrees and courses.
 Take a look at [FenixEdu.org](http://fenixedu.org/) for more information.

 ## Getting Started

-To start developing using FenixEdu Academic you should take a look to our documentation site:
+To start developing using FenixEdu Academic you should take a look at our documentation site:

 [https://confluence.fenixedu.org/display/ACADEMIC/Welcome](https://confluence.fenixedu.org/display/ACADEMIC/Welcome)

-It includes tutorials and examples so you can learn how to use the FenixEdu Academic
+It includes tutorials and examples so you can learn how to use FenixEdu Academic

 ##Issue Tracking